Vig2001/vig2001.github.io/index.md

 ## About Me

 Hello!
 My name is Vignesh.
 I recently graduated from Imperial College London with a first-class MSci Mathematics degree.
-During the latter half of the programme, I specialised in statistics and data science where I enjoyed learning about the foundations of deep learning.

-As part of my Master's, I worked on a research project with Dr Christopher Hallsworth, focusing on modelling the heterogeneity in Duchenne Muscular Dystrophy.
+During the latter half of the programme, I specialised in statistical machine learning and worked on a research project with Dr Christopher Hallsworth, focusing on modelling the heterogeneity in the trajectory of Duchenne Muscular Dystrophy.
 The goal was to develop a novel scoring method to better explain the differences in patient motor abilities, so that drug testing / approval could be more informative and trustworthy.
-The project really highlighted how advances in statistics and computing can make a big difference in improving clinical outcomes, sparking my passion for the applications of deep learning to healthcare.
+The project sparked my interest in how causal principles embedded within machine learning algorithms could help formalise and improve treatment effect estimation.

-**Interests:** Interpretability and Causality in Deep Learning<br>
+**Interests:** Causality (Causal Effect Estimtation & Causal Feature Learning), Bayesian Statistics, Machine Learning<br>
 **Programming Languages:** Python, R, Julia, SQL<br>
 **Frameworks:** PyTorch, TensorFlow, HuggingFace<br>
 **Version Control:** Git